masyl/isomaton/doc/roadmap.md

 - DONE: Block animations can be dynamic
 - DONE: Chicken should be redrawn as a block and have exended spritesheets
 - DONE: Princess has a been redrawn an has a crown

-- Emit events for actors on "collidedOn", "gotCollided", "hitOn", "gotHit"
-- Variation on compulsion for events that dont need to compete for exclusivity (sounds, exclamations)

-- bug: the soundtrack doesn loop properly
-- bug: Sometimes, the pop sound doesnt playback correctly
-- bug: actors can move two on the same spot in some cases!
+- FIXED: bug: actors can move two on the same spot in some cases!
-- bug: must remove "puff" block effect when its finished ... after x steps
-- bug: respawning can create multiple puff blocks one over the other
-- bug: on first draw, the depth ordering is wrong
-- bug: pausing the game doesnt pause the rendering... still using cpu at max

 ### v0.9 - HTML5 at all cost
 - DONE: Use HTML5 Sound API